yashfren/yashfren.github.io/_posts/2025-07-28-XSS_PortswiggerLabs_Walkthrough.md

 title: Walkthrough - XSS Portswigger labs
 date: 2025-07-28 3:30:00 + 05:30
 categories: [Web, BSCP]
-tags: [xss, bscp]    # TAG names should always be lowercase
+tags: [bscp]    # TAG names should always be lowercase
 description: An intro to Cross Site Scripting and walkthrough of all 30 portswigger labs
 ---